plaublin/plaublin.github.io/content/posts/2024-04-09_trustworthyinternet.md

 security.
 More precisely, we are working on improving the fault-tolerance and security of existing Internet applications, both on the server and client side.
-Nevertheless, our aim is to empower Internet users: our solutions should be benefical for the users more than for the companies providing such services.
+Nevertheless, our aim is to empower Internet users: our solutions should be benefits users more than for the companies providing such services.

 Security and fault-tolerance are generally costly techniques that can decrease the performance of an application.
 We are exploring *practical* solutions that